 These results to my opinion reflects the bias of the projects towards the "educated".
 Kajembe (1988) argued that "It is the comparatively better educated and well to do farmers who generally absorb the bulk of the government inputs".
 Project officials use this categorization to explain the problems of small-holder farming which they see as their job to solve.
-That means officials as indispensable to consider their role making "progressive", According to them "failures" cannot be avoided but can be corrected with proper management or "corrective actions".
+That means officials consider their role as indispensable to making farmers "progressive".
+According to them "failures" cannot be avoided but can be corrected with proper management or "corrective actions".
 For corrective measures, more and more officials, facilities and externally sponsored institutions are needed.
 This seem to constitute the central management principle of the projects studied.